ArinaMgk/unisym/README.md

 # UNISYM

-**Uniformed Symbol**, also known as "*Uniform Symbolic Assembly and Implementation*", "*Pseudo Standard Library*" or "*Her-Interfaces*", which are based on the interfaces of official library or conventional styles, e.g. *ISO/IEC STD-C Interfaces*.
+**Uniformed (Universal) Symbol**, also known as "*Uniform Symbolic Assembly and Implementation*", "*Pseudo Standard Library*" or "*Her-Interfaces*", which are based on the interfaces of official library or conventional styles, e.g. *ISO/IEC STD-C Interfaces*.

 The UNISYM is like GNU-LIB with demonstrations and documents, which help compilers act among not only  translation of simple assembly instructions but also provide binary and linkages.